-- Add Configuration: Specify which settings on your web application can be configured at runtime.
+- Add Configuration: Specify which settings of your web application can be configured at runtime.

 - Leveraging Powershell DSC in Chef Habitat Templates: Use Powershell DSC to enable and configure IIS using Chef Habitat Templates and Handlebars syntax.

-- Define Hooks: Define runtime behavior for your application.
+- Define Hooks: Define installation and runtime behavior for your application.

 - Build and Test: Learn how to build, test, and run your web application package.

 - Connect your web application: Describes how to connect your web application to a SQL Server database inside of a Studio or a container.

 - Next Steps: Provides suggested topics for further reading within the reference documentation and blog posts.

 Download and install the Chef Habitat CLI (command-line interface) on your Windows workstation or VM.
 You should complete all steps before doing any local development work with the CLI.

 Download an ASP.NET application